Using a Pico Dressing For a C-Section

 The dressing itself was a really big adhesive dressing that entirely covered my c-section scar.
 To one side was a wire with a battery pack attached.
 When you’re walking about you need to tuck the battery pack into something so it doesn’t fall to the floor.
 In hospital when I was just in a gown, I used to tuck it into the side of my knickers, and when I got home the pocket of my trousers.
 The dressing stays on for 7 days, but to shower you can just unplug the battery pack and then reattach it when it’s dry.

 The battery unit is sealed and you can’t get into it to change the batteries or anything.
 I was actually quite surprised as the midwife was a day late coming to remove the dressing due to a home birth emergency, that them whole pack just died after 7 days.
 And, when the midwife removed it, she disposed of the entire unit.
 I had just assumed the battery pack would be reused for another patients, but that’s not the case.

 Did it work?
-After my second c-section I got both a bacterial and fungal infections of the scar.
+After my second c-section I got both a bacterial and fungal infections on my scar.
 The fungal infection kept coming even months after the surgery, all it would take was a hot day.
-This time around, nearly 4 months post surgery I’ve had nothing, the wound has healed the best I’ve ever healed before.
-I’ve had no infections, not even through the crazy hot temperatures of this summer, my scar looks really neat and clean.
+This time around, I’ve had nothing, the wound has healed the best I’ve ever healed before.
+I’ve had no infections, not even through the crazy hot temperatures of last summer, my scar looks really neat and clean.
 It’s healed so, so well.
 Actually I’m amazed how well it has healed and even the doctor commented on it during my post natal checks.
 So it is something I would definitely recommend.